 Job-Readiness Component

 Federal aid is usually reserved for programs that prepare students for “gainful employment in a recognized occupation.”
-The credential of digital forensics certificate often satisfies this requirement, as it prepares students to fulfill certain high-demand positions such as computer forensics analysts and cybersecurity practitioners.
+The credential of digital forensics certificate often satisfies this requirement, as it prepares students to fulfill certain high-demand positions such as computer forensics analysts and cybersecurity Professional.

 Individual State & Institutional Rules